Albany Family Offense Lawyer

 - Pay counsel fees or restitution for medical bills or property damage

 - Remove all guns from the home

 The petitioner has the right to bring the case to criminal court as well as family court.
 Criminal cases may result in incarceration.
-An Albany lawyer who has experience with domestic violence and family offense cases could collect the evidence needed to protect a petitioner and their family.
+An Albany attorney who has experience with domestic violence and family offense cases may collect the evidence needed to protect a petitioner and their family.
 If the respondent violates an order of protection, the petitioner can file a violation petition, and the court may impose further sanctions.

 Contact an Albany Family Offense Attorney for Help

 Violence among family members can be alarming.
 If you find yourself threatened or harmed by a family member, you may need all the support and immediate help the law provides.
 Our team of Albany family offense lawyers know how to navigate these problematic events quickly and with compassion.
-If you are afraid that violence might escalate in your home — or if it already has — call us for the assistance you need.
-We all deserve to feel secure in our homes.
+If you are afraid that violence may escalate in your home — or if it already has — call us for the assistance you need.
+We all deserve to feel safe in our homes.
 Let our attorneys help you find this security.